appsinacup/godot-rapier-physics/README.md

 - Manual: Download the github release and move only the `addons` folder into your project `addons` folder.

 - Build it yourself.
-Read more about it in the [documentation](DOCUMENTATION.md).
+Read more about it in the [contribute file](CONTRIBUTE.md).

 After installing, go to `Advanced Settings` -> `Physics` -> `2D`.
 Change `Physics Engine` to `Rapier2D`.